 – Check that the balances are identical.

 Stage 1: Checking the balances.
-It involves verifying that the balance in your company’s accounts and the balance on the bank statement balance each other on the desired reconciliation date.
+This involves verifying that the balance in your company’s accounts and the balance on the bank statement balance each other on the desired reconciliation date.

-Step 2 involves “cross-referencing” the bank transactions with matching accounting transactions.
+Step 2: “Cross-referencing” the bank transactions with matching accounting transactions.
 The relationship between transactions may vary.
 Accounting transactions can also be reconciled in the same way as banking transactions.

 Step 3: Analyze unreconciled banking and accounting transactions to take actions that will facilitate future reconciliation.
 Complete the bank reconciliation report afterward.